jlevy/pip-build-standalone/README.md

 With those changes, it seems to work.
 So *in theory*, the resulting binary folder should be installable as at any location on a machine with compatible architecture.

-Warning: Experimental!
-No promises this works or is even a good idea.
-It is lightly tested on macOS, ubuntu, and Windows, but obviously there are possibilities for subtle incompatibilities within a given platform.

 ## More Notes